 In our view it behoves us as collectors to take care of these heirlooms as if they were our own - in full consciousness that we are merely their temporary guardians - and use them to help create understanding for a culture that had many admirable aspects that, once understood to the full, may inform and inspire our contemporary life.

 An invitation to contributeThis website, which is expanded and deepened over time in a continuous process of knowledge acquisition and sharing, aims to serve the textile loving community as a clearing house for information on Indonesian ikat.
 We specifically invite you to visit the Collections and Literature pages - and to suggest additions.
 Every page describing individual cloths has a little button such as the one below right, which invites you to share what you know.
 Please do not hesitate to use it, even if the information you can provide seems minor.
 Any information that can improve the functioning of this clearing house is much appreciated.
 We thank the growing number of people who have enriched the Pusaka Collection by sharing their knowledge, and hope that our work contributes to the international recognition of the unique beauty of traditional Indonesian ikat textiles.

-©Peter ten Hoopen, 2016.
+©Peter ten Hoopen, 2017.
 All rights reserved.
 Any redistribution or reproduction of part or all of the contents of this website in any form is prohibited other than the following: you may print or download to a local hard disk extracts for your personal and non-commercial use only.
 You may copy the content to individual third parties for their personal use, but only if you acknowledge this website as the source of the material.
 You may not, except with our express written permission, distribute or commercially exploit the content.
 Nor may you transmit it or store it in any other website or other form of electronic retrieval system.
 Please use the contact page for usage requests.